Charter School Growth Fund (Charter Fund Inc)

 -

 Relationship Building for Scale Applicants: The Scale strategy involves months of relationship-building and due diligence.
-Engage authentically and be prepared for a comprehensive evaluation of all aspects of your organization.
+Engage authentically and be prepared for a comprehensive evaluation of all aspects of your organisation.

 -

-Diverse Leadership and Models Valued: CSGF actively supports leaders of color (63% of 2024 investments) and innovative pedagogical approaches.
-Highlight what makes your model unique while demonstrating its effectiveness.
+Diverse Leadership and Models Valued: CSGF actively supports leaders of colour (63% of recent investments) and innovative pedagogical approaches.
+Highlight what makes your model unique whilst demonstrating its effectiveness.

 References